 My short bio: Yuval Pinter (b.
 1984) is a Research Engineer at Yahoo Labs.
-Yuval graduated from the Adi Lautman Interdisciplinary Program for Outstanding Students at Tel Aviv University.
-After completing a BSc. in Mathematics and Computer Science, he is culminating his MA studies in Linguistics.
+Yuval graduated from the Adi Lautman Interdisciplinary Program for Outstanding Students at Tel Aviv University with a BSc. in Mathematics and Computer Science and an MA in Linguistics.
 Happily married to Moran, father of Inbal, and owning Kesem.

 Israeli Media Analysis using ML (Ongoing project w/ The Seventh Eye):

 Posts written elsewhere: